patrikx3/onenote/README.md

 For file names do not use camelCase, but use kebab-case.
 Folder should be named as kebab-case as well.
 As you can see, all code filenames are using it like that, please do not change that.
 Please apply the `.editorconfig` settings in your IDE.

-If you try to build the app with AppImage, you have to change from `electron` `dependencies` to `devDependencies`, this is because it is created to be able to run this app from `NPM` instead of an `AppImage`.

 For generating `rpm` on `Ubuntu` distro, you can use:
 ```bash
 sudo apt-get install rpm
 ```

+If you try to build the app with NPM, you have to change from `electron` `devDependencies` to `dependencies`, this is because it is created to be able to run this app from `AppImage` instead of an `NPM`.

 # URL links